britram/rains-prototype/draft-trammell-rains-protocol.md

   signature(s) on it.
 - All assertions have validity within a specific context.
 A context determines the rules for chaining signatures to verify validity of an assertion.
-The global context is a special case of context, which uses chains from one or several global naming root key(s).
-The use of context explicitly separates global usage of the DNS from local usage thereof, and allows other application-specific naming constraints to be bound to names; see
-  {{assertion-context}}.
-Queries are valid in one or more contexts, with specific rules for determining which assertions answer which queries; see
+The global context is a special case of context, which uses chains from the global naming root key.
+The use of context explicitly separates global usage of the DNS from local usage thereof, and allows other application-specific naming constraints to be bound to names; see {{assertion-context}}.
+Queries are valid in one or more contexts, with specific rules for determining which assertions answer which queries; see {{query-context}}.
-  {{query-context}}.
 - There is explicit information about registrars and registrants available in the naming system at runtime.
 - Sets of valid characters and rules for valid names are defined on a per-zone